-The Office of Research and Sponsored Programs (ORSP) assists faculty in developing successful grant proposals to support research and special projects.
+The Office of Research and Sponsored Programs (ORSP) assists faculty or Principal Investigators in developing successful grant proposals to support research and special projects.
 This includes identifying grant opportunities, fostering collaborations internally and with external resources, developing proposals that meet all guidelines and present a compelling case for funding.
 More specifically, the ORSP helps in the analysis of the mission of the funding agency as well as the targeted grant opportunity, developing strategic goals and objectives based on a research idea and the funding agency’s mission, contact with agency officials, improving professional writing and formatting skills for a successful grant proposal, developing evaluation plans, and preparing budgets.

 Typical activities when developing a grant:

 To initiate the process, faculty members develop an executive summary of their research idea (see below) and submit to the ORSP.
 The ORSP staff researches possible funding sources that match the faculty idea and supports the faculty in grant development as needed.
 This support ranges from merely helping with budget and editing to a complete grant write.
 Typically, faculty new to the grant process request more support to be able to produce a successful proposal.